zooldk/jionic/README.md

 # jionic
-Java implementation of simple server side task for the ionic framework.
+Java implementation of simple server side task for the [ionic framework](http://ionicframework.com).
-First implementation is ionic push.
+First implementation is only ionic push.

 ## Installation